 Williamson’s are relatively rare in Canada, found only in southern BC.
 In 2005, in aSpecies at Risk bulletin, the Government of Canada estimated that only 430 birds crossed the border into our country to breed.
 The report noted that the species was in decline as habitat became threatened.
 More on that later in this post.
 Let’s get to the photos:

 Let me say, right off the top, that the male’s wonderful colours are exceedingly difficult to capture with equipment such as mine.
 I didn’t fully realize this until I returned home and looked at the quality of my images.
 Trying to photograph both on an Aspen is a terrific challenge from a white balance / black balance standpoint!
 The good news is that I have more reason to return and try to improve!

-Unlike many of our BC woodpeckers, Williamson’s are sexually dimorphic, so different in appearance that, I’ve discovered, many early observers thought the male and female were different species!
-The image below of the female attests to why: (Click to enlarge the images in the cluster.)
+Unlike many of our BC woodpeckers, Williamson’s are sexually dimorphic, so different in appearance that many early observers thought the male and female were different species!
+The image of the female (below) attests to why: (Click cluster images to enlarge.)

 Williamson’s male (low quality shot)

 Williamson’s female turned out better.

 As we watched their behaviour, we noticed that both birds kept leaving the big Aspens to visit the bottom five feet of a nearby young Balsam Fir.
 Closer examination after they left it showed why: (Click cluster images to enlarge.)